aws-powertools/powertools-lambda-dotnet/docs/tenets.md

 description: AWS Lambda Powertools for .NET (developer preview)
 ---

-Core utilities such as Tracing, Logging, Metrics, and Event Handler will be available across all Lambda Powertools runtimes.
+Core utilities such as Tracing, Logging, Metrics, and Event Handler will be available across all Powertools runtimes.
 Additional utilities are subjective to each language ecosystem and customer demand.

 * **AWS Lambda only**.
 We optimise for AWS Lambda function environments and supported runtimes only.
 Utilities might work with web frameworks and non-Lambda environments, though they are not officially supported.
 * **Eases the adoption of best practices**.
 The main priority of the utilities is to facilitate best practices adoption, as defined in the AWS Well-Architected Serverless Lens; all other functionality is optional.